Glebanister/peach/README.md

 # peach 🍑

-## Status

-In developing.
-Simple scripts work fine, but a lot of bugs still undiscovered

 ## What is it

 Lightweight scripting language with C++17, that can be extended by user.
-All scripts can be evaluated in your program runtime.
+All scripts can be evajavascriptted in your program runtime.

+## Current features

+- Single variable type - `std::int32_t`

+- `if/else` conditions

+- `while` loops

+- Division into blocks with indentation

+- Variable declaration with `let` keyword

+- Arithmetical, logical operators and corresponding assignation operators (`a += 1` is simillar to `a = a + 1`)

+- Informative error messages

 ## Where can you use it